Synaptic Pruning – Why Does Your Brain Shrink as You Sleep?

 Before we delve into synaptic pruning, let’s get a basic understanding of what is being pruned; synapses.

-Synapses1 are part of your nervous system; they are structures in the brain that allow neurons to transmit electrical or chemical signals to another neuron.
+Synapses are part of your nervous system1; they are structures in the brain that allow neurons to transmit electrical or chemical signals to another neuron.
 Many synapses are developed during infancy, this is called synaptogenesis.
 This explosion of brain development is vital for your early life learning, adaptation and memory development.

 Once you reach the age of 2-3 years, you have most of the synapses you’ll ever have in your brain.
 Soon after you hit the peak, your brain will begin pruning.
 During the early years, synaptic pruning is influenced by your genes.
 Your life experiences then affect the pruning in later life.